wagtail/wagtail/docs/reference/project_template.rst

 Location: ``/mysite/Dockerfile``

 Contains configuration for building and deploying the site as a `Docker <https://docs.docker.com/>`_ container.
-To set up Docker for your project, run:
+To build and use the Docker image for your project, run:

 .. code-block:: console